 - ¼ cup fresh cilantro diced and divided

-- 2 10 Oz cans of mild green Chile enchilada sauce
+- 20 ounces mild green Chile enchilada sauce

 - 3 cups cooked rotisserie chicken shredded